jpgordon00/PlayFabUnityUpdater/README.md

 - [GroupDownloader](https://github.com/jpgordon00/UnityGroupDownloader) for client-side downloading of files using [UnityWebRequest](https://docs.unity3d.com/ScriptReference/Networking.UnityWebRequest.html).

 # What does it do?
-- Allows the developer to push content updates at will where clients ma
+- Allows the developer to push content updates at will where clients may or may not automatically download new files.
 - Keeps a list of versions and various attributes associated with the version, on a per-player basis.
 > Versions are stored as JSON in [internal title data](https://docs.microsoft.com/en-us/gaming/playfab/features/data/titledata/quickstart).
 Players are assigned the newest version on login, stored as [internal player data](https://docs.microsoft.com/en-us/rest/api/playfab/server/player-data-management/getuserinternaldata?view=playfab-rest).
 Versions are updated upon login if a newer version is found.
 Every update is written as a [PlayStream event](https://docs.microsoft.com/en-us/rest/api/playfab/events/playstream-events/writeevents?view=playfab-rest).
 [PlayFab statistics](https://docs.microsoft.com/en-us/gaming/playfab/features/data/playerdata/using-player-statistics) are written to track current version and number of version updates for each player.
 - Serves a set of files specified in the version that player is using, where each file is served from the PlayFab CDN.